OpenShot/openshot-qt/doc/introduction.rst

 Introduction
 ------------

-We created |ops| OpenShot™ in 2008 to build a free, open-source video editor for Linux.
+Jonathan Thomas created |ops| OpenShot™ in 2008 to build a free, open-source video editor for Linux.
 We designed OpenShot™ to be easy to use, quick to learn, and a powerful video editor.
-Quickly cut, slice, and edit any clip or video.
 OpenShot™ is available for the following 64-bit operating systems:

  -  |win| `Microsoft® Windows® <install.html#win-windows>`_
  -  |lin| `Linux® (most distributions) <install.html#lin-linux>`_